 The main symptom of arthritis and related conditions is pain.
 Doctors may prescribe medication for pain relief as well as exercise or physical therapy.
 There are also a number of other non-invasive or alternative pain relievers including supports and braces, light therapy, creams, sprays, holistic treatments and more.
 Read articles, suggestions and research on natural and traditional methods of pain relief.

-The Use of Essential Oils for Arthritis The use of essential oils for the treatment of arthritis is popular due to the natural approach of the treatment with little to no side effects.
+The use of essential oils for the treatment of arthritis is popular due to the natural approach of the treatment with little to no side effects.
 An overview on the subject of essential oils for arthritis is discussed here.

 What is an Advil regimen for arthritis and would it benefit you?
 Osteoarthritis and rheumatoid arthritis are debilitating conditions that require a regimen that includes medications, exercise and physical therapy.
 Who is a candidate and who is not?

-The Link Between Omega-3 Fatty Acids and Arthritis Omega-3 fatty acids, found in cold-water, oily fish like salmon and in fish oil supplements, may reduce the symptoms of arthritis.
+Omega-3 fatty acids, found in cold-water, oily fish like salmon and in fish oil supplements, may reduce the symptoms of arthritis.
 Let’s explore what omega-3 fatty acids are, their role in nutrition, and the link between omega-3 and arthritis.

 Can muscle relaxers for arthritis work?
 To answer this question and learn more about this topic, read on.